Zbee-/Shrink-a-link/README.md

 ##Features
 >URL Comparison - If there's already a shrunken link with the URL the user just inputed, it simply returns the shrunken URL.

+>Shrink Comparison - If there's already a shrunken link with the shrink the system just generated, it regenerates the shrink.

 >URL Variety - ~8 million possible shrunken URLs with the default 5 character shrink code

 >Simplicity - Takes the user's URL, stores it, generates a code, and returns it as a link; simple as that